 Surfshark is superior to Atlas VPN for the vast majority of users.
 We recommend you take advantage of their 30 day money-back guarantee and put it to the test. click the button below to get the best current deal on Surfshark.

-This Atlas VPN vs Surfshark comparison was last updated May 2, 2023.
+This Atlas VPN vs Surfshark comparison was last updated on December 5, 2024.